jarekstrzele/obsidian_notes/HASKELL/The Complete Haskell Course/3 Functions.md

 ```
 Guard evaluation is top-down and returns the result of the first true branch.

-Pattern definitions can also habe guards.
+Pattern definitions can also have guards.

 ## Local Definitions
 to define local names in an expression it is used the `let-in`: